Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Variables

-## variables:
+## major variables:
 - r: oGrapeRankRating, a.k.a "grapevine-formatted rating," "grapevine rating" or simply "rating"
 - R: aGrapeRankRatings, an array of ratings r
 - S: oGrapeRankScorecard, a.k.a "scorecard"
 - G: aGrapeRankScorecards, an array of scorecards S
 - P: oGrapeRankParameters

+## minor variables:
+- context: string, which may be human readable e.g. "product quality", nostr event id or naddr, etc.
+- ratingType: string.
+Examples: ratingType = 5-star; ratingType = boolean0-1
+- rateeType: string.
+Examples: rateeType = nostr pubkey; rateeType = movie title.
+- raterType: string.
+(In nostr, maybe raterType = pubkey always?)
+- rating (aka score): number
+- confidence: number in [0, 1]
+- input: a number in [0, inf)
+- average: number

 ## variable: oGrapeRankRating (r)

 - rater: pubkey
 - ratee: may be a pubkey or some other string that serves as a unique identifier, e.g. an event id, naddr, human-readable string like a movie name
-- score: a number between min and max, which are specified by ratingType
+- rating, a.k.a. score: a number between min and max, which are specified by ratingType
 - confidence: a number between 0 and 1
-- context: string (optional if element in R and context is held constant in R).
-String may be human readable, nostr event id or naddr, etc.
+- context (optional if element in R and context is held constant in R).
-- ratingType (optional if an element in R and ratingType is held constant in R).
-Examples: ratingType = 5-star; ratingType = boolean0-1
+- ratingType (optional if an element in R and ratingType is held constant in R)
-- rateeType (optional if an element in R and rateeType is held constant in R).
-Examples: rateeType = nostr pubkey; rateeType = movie title.
+- rateeType (optional if an element in R and rateeType is held constant in R)

 ## variable: aGrapeRankRatings (R)